Lenovo's Legion Pro 2023 laptops use artificial intelligence for better performance

-(Pocket-lint) - Lenovo is at CES 2023 showing off its line-up of gaming machines including a new range of Legion Pro laptops with AI chips that automatically tune performance.
+Lenovo is at CES 2023 showing off its line-up of gaming machines including a new range of Legion Pro laptops with AI chips that automatically tune performance.

 This a brand new development for 2023 with the addition of the Lenovo LA AI chip being added to the Lenovo Legion Pro 7, Legion Pro 7i, Lenovo Legion Pro 5 and 5i laptops.